Last Updated: 2020-01-19

 How much is the train from Penang to Kuala Lumpur?

-Fares for the ETS to KL from Butterworth vary only on the type of train you take :
+Fares for the ETS to KL from Butterworth Penang Sentral vary depending on the type of train you take and also due to KTM's new Flexi Fares, how far ahead you book your tickets.

 In George Town, if you want to buy your ETS tickets you can visit the KTM office at the Jetty so there is no need to go over to Butterworth Station.